Skip to main content

 Clipping Culture

-Logo clipping campaigns combine the reach of display advertising with the engagement of organic content at a fraction of the cost.
+Logo clipping campaigns combine the visibility of paid media with the engagement of creator-led content at a lower effective CPM.

 Who should run a logo clipping campaign.